ShreyasMavle/auth0-app/README.md

     docker build -t auth0-app .
     docker run --name auth0 --rm -p 8080:8080 -it --env-file .env auth0-app

-To use it as a CLI app instead, add your arguments
+To use it as a CLI app instead, add CLI arguments at the end

-    docker run --name auth0 --rm --env-file .env auth0-app --get-all-users
+    docker run --name auth0 --rm --env-file .env auth0-app --get-all-users docker run --name auth0 --rm --env-file .env auth0-app get-user --email test1@test.com

-The app is deployed on Google Kubernetes Engine (GKE) cluster.
+The app is deployed on Google Kubernetes Engine (GKE) cluster in `asia-south1` region.
 To access it, head over to http://34.93.75.134/